 The Master of Philosophy (MPhil) degree is undertaken as a supervised program of original research.

-The depth of research required for a Master of Philosophy is less than that required for a Doctor of Philosophy.
-In some cases, it may be possible to upgrade from a Master of Philosophy to a Doctor of Philosophy.
+The depth of research required for a Master of Philosophy (MPhil) is less than that required for a Doctor of Philosophy (PhD).
+In some cases, it is possible to use the Master of Philosophy as a pathway to upgrade to a Doctor of Philosophy.

-The Master of Philosophy is completed within a minimum of 1 year full-time and a maximum of 2 years full-time, or the part-time equivalent.
+The Master of Philosophy is completed within a minimum period of 1 year full-time and a maximum period of 2 years full-time, or the part-time equivalent.

 Fees and delivery